What is call tracking?

 0:56

-By using call tracking softwarebusinesses benefit by being able to tie inbound calls directly to the marketing channels and campaigns that the caller interacted with before dialing your phone number.
+By using call tracking softwarebusinesses benefit from the ability to tie inbound calls directly to the marketing channels and campaigns that the caller interacted with before dialing your phone number.

 Benefits of call tracking include: